SIDERMIT/installer/README.md

 1. Stop running current docker-compose command with `ctrl + c` (if it's running)
 1. Execute command `docker-compose pull` and wait
 1. Start program again `docker-compose -f docker-compose.yml up`

+# Faqs

+## Hardware assisted virtualization and data execution protection must be enable in the BIOS

+If you see this message on computer where docker is installing you need to follow instructions in this video: [click here](https://www.youtube.com/watch?v=MOuTxfzCvMY&ab_channel=Triple-ATechSolutions)